Last Updated on April 17, 2021 by Jim Ferri

 Also, unlike the experience in North American parks, you’re never allowed to get out of your vehicle.
 Break the rule, and you could become part of the local diet.

 Except during the time spent driving between parks – which can be quite long – you’re off-road all of the time, mostly on twice-daily, three-to-four hour “game drives.”
-The drives are exciting experiences, each entirely different.
+The drives in both Kenya and Tanzania are exciting experiences, each entirely different.

 Our drives, as most are, were in pop-top safari vehicles, which provided excellent views for everyone.
 Since most animals don’t fear the vehicles, the driver-guides can get incredibly close to them.
 That’s not to suggest you should ditch that telephoto lens, however, since you always remain at a comfortable distance.

-On the other hand, on several occasions, lions walked right up to the side of our Land Cruiser.
+On the other hand, on several occasions during our safari in both Kenya and Tanzania, lions walked right up to the side of our Land Cruiser.
 And a young male elephant once got uncomfortably close, trumpeting his displeasure at where we had stopped.
 Our guide quickly shifted into reverse.

 Off to Kenya